66 Newtown Lane, East Hampton, NY 11937

 99 North Main Street, East Hampton, NY 11937

-Now beginning its fourth year, the East Hampton Grill, part of the Hillstone Group's upscale chain of restaurants, has won accolades.
-It concentrates on classics, from cheeseburgers to prime filet mignon, along with local seafood, and describes preparation as executed with crafted awareness.
+East Hampton Grill, part of the Hillstone Group's upscale chain of restaurants, has won accolades.
+It concentrates on classics, from heavenly rosemary biscuits and deviled eggs, to center cut filet mignon and barbecued ribs, along with local seafood.
 The bar scene is convivial and the sleek wood-paneled interior displays artwork.
 The place really hops on summer weekends.

 295 Three Mile Harbor - Hog Creek Road, East Hampton, NY 11937

-It always feels like an occasion at East Hampton Point, whose unbeatable view of boats on Three Mile Harbor (and adjacent accommodations) makes it popular for weddings.
+It always feels like an occasion at East Hampton Point, especially as they are celebrating their 25th anniversary all summer long.
+Unbeatable view of boats on Three Mile Harbor (and adjacent accommodations) makes it popular for weddings and other fancy occasions.
 The theme is nautical inside, too, with a fully-rigged mahogany sloop hanging from a ceiling.
 You can see the sunset wherever you sit, whether on the outdoor deck or in the two-story dining room.
-The chef, Paul Roman, concentrates on seafood and locally caught fish.
-Oysters are served during a 4-6 p.m. happy hour, with a glass of champagne or handcrafted cocktail.
-Sunday brunch is a three-course $40 prix fixe with a classic and a complimentary fresh-squeezed juice or cocktail.
+The chef, Thomas Rougey, concentrates on Meditterranean specialties and locally caught fish. $1. oysters are served during a 3-5 p.m. happy hour, Thursday-Sunday, with a glass of champagne or handcrafted cocktail.
+Sunday brunch.
 Live music on Sunday night.
-Michael Capoferri is the general manager.
+Alex Algieri is the general manager.
 And there's a special deck menu.